hannaheow/DONE/README.md

 # TO DO

 ## April 4, 2025
-- outline disparity domain paper
+- disparity domain methods section
-- outline disparity domain lit review
+- disparity domain results section
 - *fix filepaths in dev_how branch (switch duplicated_data to measure_datasets and raw_data to inputs)
 - read bennet jl et al in lancet 2015 as recommended by sste
 - read macintyre, ellaway, cummins in soc sci med 2022 as recommended by sste